ryanwongsa/ryanwongsa.github.io/_posts/2019-03-18-Medical-Imaging-Lung-Diseases.md

 **sagittal** - relating to or denoting the suture on top of the skull which runs between the parietal bones in a front to back direction.

-# 3. Coded Attempt
+# 3. Simple Idea (Coded Attempt)

 An attempt at recreating a "breadth held" images using the a time sequence of slices of MR Images of a patient which has breathing motion.
-Testing the use of U-Net deep neural network artitecture to accept an input of a sequence of MRI slices with a patient breathing and recreate a "breath held" image as its output.
+Testing the use of U-Net deep neural network architecture to accept an input of a sequence of MRI slices with a patient breathing and recreate a "breath held" image as its output.

 Dataset obtained from: [https://zenodo.org/record/55345](https://zenodo.org/record/55345)